abhaysinghs772/kanban_board/README.md

 5. run the project
     ```bash
-    npm run:start
+    npm run start:dev

-6. In order to test/check task's api first signup and then do login by their respective apis and then use the token as :
+6. In order to test/check api's first signup and then do login by their respective apis and then use the token as :
     ```bash
     authorication: Bearear <your_token>